Has your bathroom sink turned into a scene out of a horror movie? It’s time to buckle up and get rid of all the clogs.

 Use a sink stopper or a towel to plug the drain.
 This will ensure a tight seal on the drain mouth.

 Boot up the wet dry vac.
-You need to keep adjusting the power to push down the clog.
+It would be best to keep adjusting the power to push down the clog.
 Usually, the clog gets sucked into the vacuum, but in some cases, you may have to remove it manually from the drain opening.

 Put back the P-trap and test the sink.